haraldh/chainerror/booksrc/tutorial1.md

 The most simplest of doing error handling in rust is by returning `String` as a `Box<Error>`.

-As you can see by running the example, this only prints out the last `Error`.
+As you can see by running the example (the "Play" button in upper right of the code block), this only prints out the last `Error`.

 If the rust `main` function returns an Err(), this Err() will be displayed with `std::fmt::Debug`.